Discover the Best Nuclear Medicine Technologist Online Programs

 In

 As a highly specialized career that also allows you to work directly with patients, nuclear medicine technologists administer radiopharmaceuticals to help doctors diagnose and heal diseases.
 They may also be involved in emergency efforts during a nuclear disaster and support researchers in the development of new imagery or therapy.
-The faster-than-average job outlook of 5% and median pay of almost $80,000 adds to the attractiveness of this career.
+The median pay of $92,500 adds to the attractiveness of this career.

 And while being nuclear medicine technologist is a very a hands-on career, some of the college coursework you need to complete to become one can now be taken online.
 This guide gives a comprehensive look at online nuclear medicine technologist programs that combine remote coursework with in-person clinical training.
 You’ll find information on top schools, program content, cost and financial aid, certification, accreditation, and more.
 Keep reading to discover how to get started earning a nuclear medicine technologist degree or certificate online from one of the best programs available.